jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 [![LoRaWAN Device]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/endDevice.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/endDevice.png)

 If you are interested in the code running on the RAK3172 module, you'll find it here: [RAK3172-BME680 device](https://github.com/jh83/RAK3172-BME680)

-### MongoDB Atlas

-MongoDB Atlas is a cloud service that provides several different services which (apart from the database) can be used to create a complete solution.

-In this blog post, we will use the following components which as of the time of writing this article are free of charge:

-* MongoDB - The database service in which we will store our data.
-* App Services:
-  * HTTPS Endpoint - An HTTPS endpoint will be created to which we will tell TTN to send the data coming from the LoRaWAN device.
-  * Triggers - An "OnChange" trigger will initiate a function when a change occurs.
-  * Functions - Two functions will be used.
-One will be triggered by TTN as a Webhook and the other function will be triggered when there is a change on the database collection.

 ## Let's get started!